Sing Something Simple: Format

 When Sing Something Simple was broadcast by Radio 2, this song would be followed by an announcer (in later years, Alan Dedicoat) who would say:

-"We invite you to Sing Something Simple, a collection of favourite songs, old and new, sung by The Cliff Adams Singers, accompanied by Jack Emblow."
+"We invite you to Sing Something Simple, a selection of songs, old and new, sung by The Cliff Adams Singers, accompanied by Jack Emblow."

 and alternately 'We invite you to Sing Something Simple, not only listening, but joining in we hope, with all these songs you know so well'.

 The pianist, Semprini, introduced his own show with "Old ones, new ones, loved ones, neglected ones" but the effect was similar on "Sing Something Simple".